davidloiret/agentic-design/README.md

 Add inspirating CVE categories such as CVE about MCP etc add a category for that with detail and how to reproduce etc.

-Add factual example than I can copy paste, be exhaustif, add people to follow on this topic.
+Conduct a deep research on AI red teaming, add factual example, techniques, than I can copy paste, be exhaustif, don't forget anything.

+Also add a new category people to follow on this topic.